brandoncoke/sampleclusteR/README.md

 # sampleclusteR- commandline interface for large scale GEO dataset metanalysis

-## A Quick and efficient way of clustering and analysing samples from GEO datasets
+## A Quick and efficient way of clustering and analysing samples using .sdrf metadata and GEO metdata

 sampleclusteR allows users to quickly analyse datasets from Gene Expression Omnibus (GEO) and ArrayExpress metadata sets (via Sample and Data Relationship Format tables (.sdrf)) using a command line interface.
 To cluster GEO dataseries and produce a table with samples and their clusters such as GSE84881 a user can use